seastwood/On-Screen-Microphone-Input-Controller/README.md

 - visual feedback on the circle of mic input activity
 - Add multiple on screen buttons that can be modified to hotkeys.
 - Hotkey mode
+- Edit coloring/opacity of buttons when multiple buttons are implemented.